Police report 2nd death from tornado in northern Michigan

 “We were searching in places where we knew the occupants.
 We were calling them out by name,” Claeys said.
 “It’s a lot more personal when our officers know the people who live in those homes.”

 Gaylord doesn’t have tornado sirens.
-Carroll said anyone with a mobile phone was alerted of a tornado warning about 10 minutes before it struck.
+Carroll said anyone with a mobile phone got a “code red” warning from the weather service about 10 minutes before the tornado struck.

-John Boris of the National Weather Service in Gaylord said the tornado passed through the community in about three minutes but was on the ground in the region for 26 minutes — a “fairly long” time.
+John Boris of the weather service post in Gaylord said the tornado passed through the community in about three minutes but was on the ground in the region for 26 minutes — a “fairly long” time.

-“We don’t get a whole lot of tornadoes,” Boris said.
+“We don’t get a whole lot of tornadoes,” said Boris, science and operations officer.
 “In the state of Michigan, in general, we typically average about 15 or so (a year) and more of those are downstate than they are up to the north.
 It’s pretty unusual.”

+Boris said warm, 80-degree air earlier Friday and strong winds moving east across Lake Michigan were key conditions producing the tornado.